bkushigian/gto-workbook/solutions/semi-bluffs-and-protection/bn-rfi-bb-call.md

 5. <b>3<span style="color:#0088ff;">&diams;</span>2<span style="color:#0088ff;">&diams;</span></b> (Flop: A<span style="color:#000000;">&spades;</span>T<span style="color:#0088ff;">&diams;</span>5<span style="color:#008800;">&clubs;</span>)
     1. **If you bet this hand should you expect better hands to fold?**

+        Yes.
+This is bottom of range.

     2. **If you bet this hand should you expect worse hands to call?**

+        No. This is bottom of range.

     3. **Does this hand benefit from a protection bet?**

+        No, there isn't any showdown equity to protect.

     4. **Does this hand benefit from growing the pot?**

+        Not unimproved.
+This is a natural bluff since it is a drawing hand with no showdown value.
+That means this hand wants to apply leverage to get fold equity, and a high SPR is necessary for this to work.

     5. **How is this hand doing if you bet and get called?**

+        This hand prefers a fold but has plenty of equity, has position, a high SPR, and two more streets to apply leverage.

     6. **How is this hand doing against a check-raise?**

+        Not well, we should fold.

     7. **What are this hand's incentives on this flop?
 Does it want to bet or check?
 If it wants to bet, what sizing does it prefer?**

+        This hand wants to polarize and bet larger.
+It should apply leverage to maximizd fold equity and get the chips in on favorable turns and rivers.

     8. **Suppose you take your preferred action (check or bet the preferred size).
 If this is a bet, suppose villain calls.
 What are the best and worst turn cards for this hand?**

+        If we bet large and villain calls we are happiest by hitting a 4x, and da 4d is best (for the redraw).
+We are also very happy to see any diamond.
+I'm not sure a 2 or a 3 helps us that much.
+We pick up some showdown value, but if villain called a larger bet then they are very likely still ahead of us (on a 2 some of their draws got there, though I'm not sure they are calling a bigger bet with 43s).
+Anyway, I think even if we _do_ hit a 2 or a 3 we continue to barrel and treat our hand like a bluff.

+        I don't know if there are any turn cards that are particularly bad for us.
+A king is probably not great since we don't have the nuts when a 4 comes (their QJ gets there).
+But yeah, I'm not sure if there are any cards that are really bad for us.

+        **Note:** After looking at the solver it looks like the worst cards for our EV is any non-diamond board pairing card, especially when a backdoor flush draw comes in (this makes sense since villain may polarize by check/raising, putting us in a rough spot).

 6. <b>5<span style="color:#000000;">&spades;</span>4<span style="color:#000000;">&spades;</span></b> (Flop: A<span style="color:#000000;">&spades;</span>T<span style="color:#0088ff;">&diams;</span>5<span style="color:#008800;">&clubs;</span>)
     1. **If you bet this hand should you expect better hands to fold?**

+        No.

     2. **If you bet this hand should you expect worse hands to call?**

+        Some unpaired hands with draws should call.

     3. **Does this hand benefit from a protection bet?**

+        Yes.
+Folding out Kx, Qx, Jx and backdoor draws should maintain some of our equity.

     4. **Does this hand benefit from growing the pot?**

+        Not really.
+This hand has enough showdown that it wants to get to the river cheap.

     5. **How is this hand doing if you bet and get called?**

+        Not great, but we do have some equity against better pairs, and we beat some drawing hands unimproved

     6. **How is this hand doing against a check-raise?**

+        Not well.
+This hand should probably fold to a x/r.

     7. **What are this hand's incentives on this flop?
 Does it want to bet or check?
 If it wants to bet, what sizing does it prefer?**

+        On its own this hand's incentive is to see showdown for as cheap as possible.
+This suggests a check.
+However, given our range's equity and nut advantage, this hand should bet small to push equity.
+Even when called we can still expect to win some portion of the time unimproved, and we can also polarize on later streets if we hit a five a spade, a 2 or a 3.

+        Given everything above, this hand's preferred action is to bet small.

     8. **Suppose you take your preferred action (check or bet the preferred size).
 If this is a bet, suppose villain calls.
 What are the best and worst turn cards for this hand?**

+        If we bet small and villain calls, we are most happy if we see a 5 or a 4.
+        We also like to see a spade, and to a lesser degree a 2 or a 3.

+        We do not want to see any overcard, especially a K.

+        **Note:** Interesting, so looking at the solver any non-spade T and any A are very bad for us (EV around 0.1) and a non-spade K is the next worse (EV around 0.18).

+        I'll try to reason through why I think this is.
+If villain has a T or A in hand we will not be able to get any folds from them.
+If they _don't_ have an A or a T and an A comes on the turn, does this make them call more with middle pair?
+It's blocking a lot of our top pair, so we might actually see fewer folds from Tx and we lose a lot of fold equity, which is reflected in a lower EV.

+        This same reasoning might apply to a lot of lower pocket pairs as well.

+        Looking back at the solver it looks like villain's calling range is 22% top pair and 29% middle pair.
+This means that on an A 16% of villain's range is trips (but 30% of our range is trips, so our range is protected).
+        Likewise, on a T turn 21% of villains range vs 9% of our range is trips.

+        So I think to summarize, the main problem with the paired board is that this uncaps villain's range which takes away a lot of our leverage.

 7. <b>6<span style="color:#ff0000;">&hearts;</span>6<span style="color:#008800;">&clubs;</span></b> (Flop: A<span style="color:#000000;">&spades;</span>T<span style="color:#0088ff;">&diams;</span>5<span style="color:#008800;">&clubs;</span>)
     1. **If you bet this hand should you expect better hands to fold?**